 Brian de Staic Jewellery in Dingle

 One of Ireland's finest goldsmiths is based in the smallest jewellery store you are ever likely to visit.
-Brian's work is inspired by the beauty, the ancient antiquities and the nature found throughout the Dingle Peninsula.
+Brian's work is inspired by the beauty, the ancient antiquities and nature found throughout the Dingle Peninsula.
 He has been commissioned by the government to create pieces for his Holiness Pope John Paul II, 2 United States Presidents and 3 Irish Presidents.

 Eddie Doherty's Weaving in Donegal

 "When I first started weaving here in Ardara in County Donegal in 1956, there were over 200 weavers here in town.
 Today there are only about 4".
 When you step into Eddie's shop in Ardara, you do more than step into a shop.
 You step back in time.
-Eddie Doherty's beautiful hand loomed tweed takes its inspiration from the surrounding hills of his native Donegal.
+Eddie Doherty's beautiful hand-loomed tweed takes its inspiration from the surrounding hills of his native Donegal.
 His stunning work has dots of yellow, purple and red in the same way that the hills of Donegal are dotted with the colourful plants of gorse, heather and fuchsia.
 His unique, yet traditional work has attracted such fashion icons as Demi Moore and Sarah Jessica Parker.
-With almost 60 years working experience on the loom, Eddie truly is one of a kind.
+With almost 60 years of working experience on the loom, Eddie truly is one of a kind.

 Other "Retail Therapy" opportunities on your Vagabond Tour may also include Avoca Woolen Mills, Kylemore Abbey in Connemara, Foxford Woollen Mills in Mayo, Molly Gallivan's on the Beara peninsula and of course the largest Irish shop in the world, Blarney Woolen Mills in Cork.
 Finally, there is an abundance of crafts and other stores that you can visit during your free time in Galway city and Dingle town.